jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Delete Orphans Assets in Immich Photos:</span>
-- From version 3.0.0 onwards, the script can be executed in 'Delete Orphans Assets in Immich Photos' Mode.
+- From version 3.0.0 onwards, the script can be executed in Mode 'Delete Orphans Assets in Immich Photos'.
 - An Orphan asset is an asset that is in your Immich Photos database but is pointing to a non-existing file.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Immich Photos database and will look for Orphan assets  Duplicates Albums in Immich Photos database.
+- If you configure properly the file 'Config.ini' and execute this Mode, the script will connect automatically to your Immich Photos database and will look for Orphan assets  Duplicates Albums in Immich Photos database.
 - If any Duplicated Album is found, the script will remove it from Immich Photos.
 - To execute this Extra Mode, you can use the Flag: _'--immich-remove-orphan-assets'_